gvwilson/sensibleadventures/bookster/bookster.md

 One of the soldiers nudged the other.  "*Irre pentelele arpe hebmedji sheh kerremerpele*," he said, nodding past the trio in the doorway.
 Erileine twisted around to see Queçenne peeking out of the kitchen.
-The soldier caught her eye and grinned.
+The soldier smiled broadly at her.
 She blushed and pulled her head back out of sight.
 The other soldier laughed.

 Erileine didn't understand all of what the soldier had said, but she understood enough.  "*Ap medji eshweggen*," she said.
 "Sit firmly on